algobot76/my-cs-notes/kafka/learn-apache-kafka-for-beginners/README.md

 - Producers can choose to send a key with the message.
   - `key=null` => data sent round robin
   - key sent => all messages for the key go to the same partition

+### Consumers & Consumer Groups

+- Consumers read data from a topic.
+- Consumers know which broker to read from.
+- Consumers know how to recover in case of broker failures.
+- Data is read in order within each partition.
+- Consumers reads in consumer groups.
+- Each consumer within a group reads from exclusive partitions.
+- comsumers > brokers => some comsumers become inactive